 The Board has an Audit Committee, which is comprised of the independent members of the Board, Thomas H. Addis III, Robert L Boerner, Allen C. Brown and John W. Czechowicz.
 The Audit Committee meets at least once a year, or more often as required, in conjunction with meetings of the Board.
 The Audit Committee oversees and monitors the Trust's internal accounting and control structure, its auditing function and its financial reporting process.
+The Audit Committee selects and recommends to the full Board the appointment of auditors for the Trust.
 The Audit Committee also reviews audit plans, fees, and other material arrangements with respect to the engagement of auditors, including permissible non-audit services performed.
 It reviews the qualifications of the auditor's key personnel involved in the foregoing activities and monitors the auditor's independence.
-During the fiscal year ended November 30, 2022, the Audit Committee met four times.
+During the fiscal year ended November 30, 2023, the Audit Committee met four times.